Let’s start with some simple DOs and DON’Ts

 That shine is due to an acrylic coating on the exterior of your boat, and the plastic will usually wipe clean with a light solution of streak free dish soap and water.
 For deeper cleaning, try Novus Polish with a soft cloth on the exterior of the boat.
-Don’t use solvent based cleaners like acetone, as they will soften Trylon and dull the acrylic finish, but denatured alcohol can be used to remove scuff marks.
-Use 303 Protectant to protect your deck, hull, hatch covers, and the interior of sit-insides from UV rays.
+Don’t use solvent based cleaners like acetone, as they will soften Trylon and dull the acrylic finish.
+Denatured alcohol can be used to remove scuff marks, and we recommend 303 Aerospace Protectant to protect your deck, hull, hatch covers, and the interior of sit-insides from UV rays.
 Use a cockpit cover to protect seat fabrics and the interior of sit-insides from UV rays.

 My Santee 116 is faster than my husband’s 14-foot poly kayak.
 Why?